AnyChart/docs.anychart.com/Quick_Start.md

-<p style="line-height:22px;padding-bottom:10px;">Here is the full snippet of code - you can copy this to a file on your computer and open it in your browser to display the pie chart shown above:
+<p style="line-height:22px;padding-bottom:10px;">Here is the full code - you can copy this to a file on your computer and open it in a browser to display the pie chart shown above:
 </p>